-Radio hosts and reporters often need to interview people who may be far away, but when you hear the interview on the air it sounds like they’re in the same room.
+Radio and podcast hosts and reporters often need to interview people who may be far away, but when you hear the interview on the air it sounds like they’re in the same room.

 The best way to do this is to get the guest into a recording studio which can use professional equipment to record half of the conversation, and then send the audio to the interviewer so it can be mixed together seamlessly.
 The second best way it to perform a “tape sync” or “double ender,” which involves sending a local reporter or engineer out to record the guest while an interview is conducted over the phone.

-But both of those setups can be expensive and time consuming… and these days there’s a simpler solution for getting audio that’s better than a phone call recording (although not as good as a professionally recorded call): use your smartphone.
+But both of those setups can be expensive and time consuming… and these days there are simpler solution for getting audio that’s better than a phone call recording (although not as good as a professionally recorded call): use a computer or use your smartphone.